 CATOCALINAE, EREBIDAE, NOCTUOIDEA

-The adult moths are light and dark grey or brown, often with a broad pale band across the middle of each forewing, delineated by a double line.
+The adult moths have variable colours, usually including light and dark grey or brown, often with a broad pale band across the middle of each forewing, delineated by a double curved line.
 The moths have a wingspan up to 8 cms.

 The moths feed on nectar in various flowers, and also the juice of damaged ripe fruit.